Zhou Yahui

 Zhou Yahui (周亚辉; born February 1977) is a Chinese billionaire and entrepreneur.
 In 2008, he founded Kunlun Tech Co Ltd (formerly Beijing Kunlun Tech Co Ltd) one of the largest web game developers in China, where he was the chairman and CEO until 2020.
-Zhou currently serves as chairman and CEO of Opera.
+Zhou currently serves as executive chairman of Opera.
 As of 2019 he had an estimated net worth of some US$2.2 billion.

 Early life

 Zhou was born in February 1977 in Lijiang, China.
 In 1999 he received a bachelor's degree in mechanical engineering and a master's degree in optical engineering in 2006, both from Tsinghua University in Beijing.